BBC-Data-Unit/baby-names-2018/README.md

 ![](https://ichef.bbci.co.uk/news/624/cpsprodpb/B0E2/production/_103528254_optimised-up10-nc.png)

 In September 2018 **Dan Wainwright** [reported on the latest statistics on names given to babies in 2017](https://www.bbc.co.uk/news/uk-england-45559619).
+Results were based on names given from an analysis of 679,106 babies born in 2017 by the Office for National Statistics (ONS).

 ## Get the data